rodekruis/helpful-information/README.md

 ## How it works

-The Helpful Information App (HIA) is a web-app that can show a list of 1 or more "_regions_", each of which is a separate dataset of structured content.
+The Helpful Information App (HIA) is a web-app that can show a list of 1 or more "_Regions_", each of which is a separate dataset of structured content.
 This consists of "_Offers_", sorted in "_Categories_" and (optional) "_Sub-Categories_".

-The web-app is a pre-build, static web-app that lists links to "regions", which are all separate data-sources contained in Google Sheets 'files'.
+The web-app is a pre-build, static web-app that lists links to "Regions", which are all separate data-sources contained in Google Sheets 'files'.

 The different sheets within these 'files' each have a different data-model.
 So that their content can be used to display in the web-app.